Growing a vegetable garden is great for mind and body, better for your wallet, good for the earth (if done right), and you get food!

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 My job here, as I see it, is to convince you to grow some of your own food.
 It’s a big step.
-For someone who has never done it before, it can seem overwhelming to grow food.
+For someone who has never done it before, it can seem overwhelming to plant a vegetable garden.
 And you might convince yourself it’s not worth the effort.
 But it is.
 It IS.
 Here’s why.